neovibrant/ubuntu-dual-boot-encrypted/README.md

 Click "Next" and make sure the Type is also Ext4, but this time also check the "Password protect volume (LUKS)" underneath it.

 Click "Next" and set a strong and memorable password for it.
-You will need to type it in at every boot, so make sure you won't forget it.
+You will need to type it at every boot, so make sure you won't forget it.

 Click "Create".

-What we achieve at this step, we created a LUKS partition encrypted with the password you set.
+What we achieved at this step, we created a LUKS partition encrypted with the password you set.
 Inside this special partition, there is an Ext4 partition that can be read only after the LUKS partition was unlocked using the password.

 To verify this operation, you can open a Terminal and type `ls /dev/mapper`.
 The output should be something like: